-Rumours continue to swirl around the Hammers' managerial position, as West Ham next manager betting markets shift in light of a potential new appointment.
+Amid reports that the Hammers have begun sounding out candidates to replace David Moyes, West Ham next manager betting markets have begun to shift in light of a potential new appointment.

 West Ham next manager – latest news: